simbionte96/javascript-theory/hoisting/README.md

 }
 ```

-When allocate the statement in memory it's like "going up" the function to the beginning of their scope.
+When we allocate a statement in memory, it's like "going up" to the beginning of its scope.

 Example